Israeli airstrike kills 2nd top Islamic Jihad commander | Law-Order

 "Suddenly, without warning, the house next to us was bombed and everything became black and dusty with smoke in the blink of an eye," said Wissam Jouda, who lives next to the targeted building.

-Ahmed al-Qaissi, another neighbour, said his wife and son were among the wounded, suffering shrapnel injuries.
+Ahmed al-Qaissi, another neighbor, said his wife and son were among the wounded, suffering shrapnel injuries.
 To make way for rescue workers, al-Qaissi agreed to have part of his house demolished.

+As a funeral for Mansour began in the Gaza Strip on Sunday afternoon, the Israeli military said it was striking suspected "Islamic Jihad rocket launch posts."
+Smoke could be seen from the strikes as thumps from the strikes' explosions rattled Gaza.

 The Rafah strike was the deadliest so far in the current round of fighting, which was initiated by Israel on Friday with the targeted killing of Islamic Jihad's commander for northern Gaza.